arshamalh/twigo/README.md

   RateLimits:{
     Limit:75 // An static number depending on the endpoint that you are calling or your authentication method.
     Remaining:74 // An dynamic method that decreases after each call, and will reset every once in a while.
-    ResetTimestamp:1650553033 // Reset remaining calls in this timestamp.
+    ResetTimestamp:1650553033 // Reset (charge up) remaining calls in this timestamp.
   }
 ```